Atomwaffenverbotsvertrag UNO 2017

 gender-sensitive assistance, without discrimination, including medical care,

-rehabilitation and psychological support, as well as provide for their social and
+rehabilitation and psychological support, as well as provide for their social

 economic inclusion.